uyuni-project/tetra/README.md

 ## A commons-collections walkthrough

+First, grab the sources:

+    wget http://archive.apache.org/dist/commons/collections/source/commons-collections4-4.0-src.tar.gz

-First, ceate a new `tetra` project named after the package that we want to build:
+Second, ceate a new `tetra` project named `commons-collections` based on those sources:

-    mkdir commons-collections
+    tetra init commons-collections commons-collections4-4.0-src.tar.gz
     cd commons-collections
-    tetra init

-Second, place source files in the `src/` folder:

-    cd src
-    wget http://archive.apache.org/dist/commons/collections/source/commons-collections4-4.0-src.tar.gz
-    tar xf commons-collections4-4.0-src.tar.gz
-    rm commons-collections4-4.0-src.tar.gz
-    cd commons-collections4-4.0-src/

 Third, you need to show `tetra` how to build your package.
-Run `tetra dry-run` a new subshell will open, in there do anything you would normally do to build the package:
+Run `tetra dry-run` and a new subshell will open, in there do anything you would normally do to build the package (in this case, run Maven):

     tetra dry-run